 The Executive Committee of the Faculty Assembly will serve as the faculty representatives to the Academic Affairs Committee of the Board of Trustees.
 The Chair of the Faculty Assembly Financial Affairs Committee will serve as the faculty representative to the Finance Committee of the Board of Trustees.
-The chair of the Faculty Assembly Student Affairs Committee will serve as the faculty representative to the Board of Trustees.
-The Chair of the Faculty Assembly Student Affairs Committee will serve as the faculty representative to the Board of Trustees.
+The chair of the Faculty Assembly Student Affairs Committee will serve as the faculty representative to the Student Affairs Committee of the Board of Trustees.
 The Chair of the Faculty Assembly will serve as the faculty representative to the Board of Trustees.
-The Chair of the Faculty Committee will serve as the faculty representative to the Board of Trustees.
 The Chair of the Facilities Committee will serve as the faculty representative to the Facilities Committee of the Board of Trustees.